 Signature on One Dollar Note

-Mr. Ramdeo shared that in the start when the crowd was small warren use to sign on a dollar for his shareholders.
+Mr. Ramdeo shared that at the start when the crowd was small warren use to sign on a dollar for his shareholders.
 The queue started to expand in the subsequent years and slowly the tradition of giving signature stopped.
-He still carries the one dollar note with him when he met Warren for the first time.
+He still carries the one-dollar note with him when he met Warren for the first time.

 The next financial year if you get a chance to listen to the AGM, they show the event live on yahoo finance or if you are in the US I highly recommend you attend the AGM.
 It is a great space to be in, people get together to celebrate wealth.